-Release 2013.2 offers a set of tools to ensure data integrity in multiserver installations.
-These tools are accessed through the p4 journaldbchecksums command, and their behavior is controlled by three configurables: rpl.checksum.auto, rpl.checksum.change, and rpl.checksum.table.
+Tools to ensure data integrity in multi-server installations are accessed through the p4 journaldbchecksums command, and their behavior is controlled by three configurables: rpl.checksum.auto, rpl.checksum.change, and rpl.checksum.table.

 When you run p4 journaldbchecksums against a specific database table (or the set of tables associated with one of the levels predefined by the rpl.checksum.auto configurable), the upstream server writes a journal note containing table checksum information.
 Downstream replicas, upon receiving this journal note, then proceed to verify these checksums and record their results in the structured log for integrity-related events.